OUT NOW – It’s A Real Cool Baby! New studio album on LP/CD/Cassette!

 The band is the remaining original members, Johnny Moped, Slimy Toad and Dave Berk, joined by Rock N Roll Robot (Rob from CASE) and Jacko Pistorious .

-Their latest single ‘Real Cool Baby’ came out on the 29th January 2016
+A single ‘Real Cool Baby’ preceeded the LP, coming out on 29th January 2016

 So Johnny Moped then… well… This was ‘borrowed’ from the lovely Trakmarx website… www.trakmarx.com and from Dave Berks sleeve notes in the Chiswick CD ‘Basically’

 “Johnny Moped had all three ingredients necessary for maximum rock’n‘roll: amateurism, mayhem & humour.
 As the proud owner of a pair of Slimey Toad’s shorts I give my full endorsement to this silver digital beermat.
 Essential punk rock!”
 Billy Childish (1995)